haiwera-silk-cd/magento-devdocs/guides/v2.1/test/integration/integration_test_execution.md

 Setting up a run configuration for integration tests is very similar to creating a run configuration for unit tests.

-Please refer to [Running Unit Tests in PHPStorm][phpstorm run] for instructions on how to create a basic run configuration.
+Please refer to [在PHPStorm运行单元测试][phpstorm run] for instructions on how to create a basic run configuration.
 Then configure the integration test configuration file to be used.

 #### Using the integration test configuration file